RicePandaaaa/ENGR-102-F23Exam2Solutions/README.md

 Additional set: https://youtu.be/I198gkjpnqE <br>

 If you believe there are any errors or you simply have questions, reach out to me on the <a href="https://tx.ag/taoserver">Discord server</a> or via email (anthony.ha.pham@tamu.edu)!

+## Changes made

+More Practice Problems, q05.py: I accidently used `total` instead of `count` for variance.
+The code has been updated to reflect the correct formula.